Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `name`

+*Read-only*.
 The player-facing name for the object.

 **Returns**: